lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 }
 ```

 You may have noticed that the ViewController just got really small!
-It is now only responsible for its views and those are set up by Interface Builder.
-Actually, that is not completely correct - it knows where the data for the Transformer is coming from - that is actually a responsibility.
+It is now responsible only for its views and those are set up by Interface Builder.
+Actually, that is not completely correct - it knows where the data for the Transformer is coming from - that is actually a responsibility which I will talk about in a future post.

 We will look at the `TransactionListTwoSourceTransformer`, but first, lets take a look at the `TransactionModel` and `TransactionGroup` classes.